semaphoreci/docs/docs/reference/api-v1alpha.md

 ### Stability

 - Compatible and emergency changes may be made with no advance notice.
-- Disruptive changes may not occur.
+- Disruptive changes will not occur without advanced notice.
 In the event that a disruptive change is needed, a new major version will be developed.

 #### Types of changes